Cross-Repo Architecture

 Run /dx-init and /aem-init in the new repo.
 This sets up .ai/config.yaml, rules, and project knowledge.

-2. Import Pipelines
+2. Import the Worker

 Error Handling